wp-plugins/wowslider/readme.txt

 = 1.
 Is it possible to make changes (add/delete images, change template or effect) directly in Wordpress? =

-No, it's impossible.
+Sorry, it's impossible.
 You should make all changes in WOWSlider application and generate a new module.

 = 2.
 I've recently ordered WOWSlider.
 Now I want to add it in Wordpress header.
 How i can do this? =